Working with Browser

-- To switch to a development build, append an ‘a’ to the ‘milestone’ define in the spec.
+- To switch to a development build, append an ‘a’ to the ‘milestone’ define in the RPM SPEC file.

 - The lib directory will also gain the ‘a’.
 If you don’t want to rebuild the other packages to link against the new path, create a symlink to this from the normal path.

-- Environment variable MOZ_LOG (esr52 onwards) can be used to enable various module logs
+- Environment variable MOZ_LOG is used to enable logging for various modules

 - A comma separated list with verbosity